-The Medicare deductible period is just around the corner and Chronic Care Management services are subject to the same annual deductible as other Medicare services, like in-office visits.
+The Medicare deductibles period is just around the corner and Chronic Care Management services are subject to the same annual deductible as other Medicare services, like in-office visits.

 Like most insurance programs Medicare, and some Medicare Advantage Plans, require participants to meet a deductible every year.

-You may pay higher than average out of pocket costs for your regular healthcare expenses until you meet your deductible.
+You may pay higher than average out-of-pocket costs for your regular healthcare expenses until you meet your Medicare deductible.
 For most people, this impacts the first few months of the year.

-For specific cost information (like whether you’ve met your deductible, how much you’ll pay for an item or service you got, or the status of a claim), visit MyMedicare.gov.
+For specific cost information (like whether you’ve met your deductible, how much you’ll pay for an item or service you receive or the status of a claim), visit MyMedicare.gov.